dobrou/CsvLINQPadDriver/README.md

 * Order files by: files sort order.
 Affects similar files order.
 * Fallback encoding: [encoding](https://docs.microsoft.com/en-us/windows/win32/intl/code-page-identifiers) to use if file encoding could not be detected. `UTF-8` is used by default.
 * Auto-detect file encodings: try to detect file encodings.
-* Validate file paths: check if file paths are valid.
+* Validate file paths: checks if file paths are valid.
 * Ignore files with invalid format: files with content which does not resemble CSV will be ignored.
 * Do not lock files being read: allow other processes to modify files being read.
 Note that driver does not track files changes.